wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/multiple-socket-outputs.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description:
+  :description: Log data is sent to the Wazuh agent socket by default, but it's also possible to specify other sockets.
+Learn how to configure multiple sockets in this section of the documentation.

 Using multiple socket outputs
 =============================

 .. note:: You can use sockets only on Linux/Unix and macOS endpoints.

-Log data is sent to the Wazuh agent socket by default, but it is also possible to specify other sockets as output.
+Log data is sent to the Wazuh agent socket by default, but it's also possible to specify other sockets as output.
 The logcollector module uses UNIX-type sockets to communicate, thereby allowing TCP or UDP protocols.
 One scenario where this may be useful is inter-process communication where you may need to redirect the logs to a different socket for another process to read.

 You can use the ``<socket>`` tag to add new output sockets and then configure the Wazuh agent to output logs to that socket.
 Perform the following steps on the monitored endpoint to create a new output socket and forward logs from ``file.log`` to it: